gerstrong/Commander-Genius/README.md

 eventual slowdowns, we encourage you to play Commander Keen on DOSBox.
 Many people are out there that think that to be the right way to play it.
 Also for some mods it might be the only way.

-Still, though, Commander Genius has a patching system in which some mods run very well.
+Still though, Commander Genius has a patching system in which some mods run very well.
+If you want to create a mod that is not cryptic with machine code based patches, use CG with Lua scripts.
+It will make you more productive.

 Commander Genius wants to be more like a new jump'n'run game that interprets Commander Keen.
 Billy Blaze visits all the levels you played before in the